-But Janus Numbers and the associated units of measurement (presented on the pages that follow) are interesting advances in their own right which the Shwa script makes feasible - for instance, with the needed digits.
+But Janus Numbers and the associated units of measurement (presented on the pages that follow) are interesting advances in their own right which the Musa script makes feasible - for instance, with the needed digits.
 For some of you, they may seem one step too far; for others, an additional reason to change scripts.
-Those in the first group need not continue - you've already seen everything you need to start using Shwa.
+Those in the first group need not continue - you've already seen everything you need to start using Musa.

-Just as Shwa letters can be used to write different languages, Shwa numerals can also be used to write different "numeric languages".
+Just as Musa letters can be used to write different languages, Musa numerals can also be used to write different "numeric languages".
 We are so accustomed to our own way of writing numbers, and it is so widespread, that we forget that it isn't the only one.
-For example, "Roman numerals" like XIV for 14 represent a different way of writing numbers.
+For example, Roman numerals like XIV for 14 represent a different way of writing numbers.

-This page will introduce another "numeric language", called Janus Notation in reference to the Roman god who faces both ways.
+This page will introduce another numeric language, called Janus notation in reference to the Roman god who faces both ways.
 This notation was developed by J. Halcro Johnston in his 1937 book, The Reverse Notation, on which this page is based.
-Numbers written in Janus Notation are called Janus numbers.
+Numbers written in Janus notation are called Janus numbers.